The software behind our breakthrough visual guidance system.

-- No Structured Light
+- No structured lighting

-- Automatic Robot and Camera frame alignment
+- Automatic robot and camera frame alignment

-- Works with complex 3D Parts
+- Works with complex 3D parts

-- Works with every Robot (TCP or Serial)
+- Works with every robot (TCP or Serial)

 - Works when competitors are failing

-Easy and Innovative Integration:
+Easy and Innovative Integration

 One Camera.
-One Cable and Zero Engineering.
+One Cable.
+Zero Engineering.

 Our system upgrades nearly any automated workforce within hours and keeps running for decades with zero engineering.

 Any Lens.
 Any Standoff.
 No Calibration.